salesforce/lwc-rfcs/text/0119-dynamic-component-creation.md

 #### Styles

 Something to keep in mind is that [light DOM styles are injected to the closest root node](https://rfcs.lwc.dev/rfcs/lwc/0115-light-dom#styles) and are not removed once the components are unmounted.
-This means that repeated mounting and unmounting of dynamic component could cause styles to be overwritten.
-This can be avoided by using either scoped styles or shadow dom, as the styles will be scoped.
+This means that stylesheets may linger on the shadow root even after the dynamic component has been removed.

 ## Drawbacks